Tempate/Personal-Website/README.md

 ```

-All help, ideas and questions are welcomed at ddiazq.2012091 (at) gmail.com
+All help, ideas, and questions, are welcomed at ddiazq.2012091 (at) gmail.com